idoleat/concurrency-primer/src/background.md

 They are equipped with multiple data paths tailored for various instruction types and schedulers that reorder and direct instructions through these paths.

 {{#include images/pipeline.svg}}
-*<figcaption>A traditional five-stage <small>CPU</small> pipeline with fetch, decode, execute, memory access, and write-back stages.
-Modern designs are much more complicated, often reordering instructions on the fly.</figcaption>*
+> *A traditional five-stage <small>CPU</small> pipeline with fetch, decode, execute, memory access, and write-back stages.
+Modern designs are much more complicated, often reordering instructions on the fly.*

 It is quite common to form oversimplified views about memory operations.
 Picturing a multi-core processor setup might lead us to envision a model similar to \fig{ideal-machine}, <!--FIXME-->
 wherein each core alternately accesses and manipulates the system's memory.

 {{#include images/ideal-machine.svg}}
-*<figcaption>An idealized multi-core processor where cores take turns accessing a single shared set of memory.</figcaption>*
+> *An idealized multi-core processor where cores take turns accessing a single shared set of memory.*

 The reality is far from straightforward.
 Although processor speeds have surged exponentially in recent decades,